DIYgod/RSSHub/docs/en/README.md

 ::: tip

-All parameters can be used together to generate a complex feed
+All parameters can be linked with `&` to used together to generate a complex feed

 :::